justsml/dans-blog/content/posts/2023-08-18--should-you-use-named-or-default-exports/index.md

 Broadly speaking, there are 2 ways to export things in modern JavaScript:

-- An `export default` boldly declares “This is **_THE SINGLE MOST IMPORTANT_** thing.”
-Also, “any named exports only play a supporting role.”
+- An `export default` boldly declares "This is **_THE SINGLE MOST IMPORTANT_** thing."
+Also, "any named exports only play a supporting role."
-- A `named export` says it’s “definitely **_A THING!_**” Also raises some questions, “got any other buddies there?“ Follow up, “Are they invited or required?”
+- A `named export` says it’s "definitely **_A THING!_**" Also raises some questions, "got any other buddies there?"
+Follow up, "Are they invited or required?"

 Of course you can combine both, or use different approaches for different parts of your codebase.
 [See more examples at the end of the article.](#summary)

 ## Weak Args, Man

-Let’s address some of the common “temporary issues” folks run into.
+Let’s address some of the common "temporary issues" folks run into.

 - Arg #1: Named exports ensure name consistency. [source](https://blog.neufund.org/why-we-have-banned-default-exports-and-you-should-do-the-same-d51fdc2cf2ad)
   - No, they don’t.
 You’re maybe looking for a lint rule?